 Moving the Tonight Show back to New York would set the stage for a vicious in-town booking war between NBC and CBS’ Late Show With David Letterman for guests.

 Ludwin says NBC has to announce its plans by next May’s upfront presentation in New York.
 The new host will take over in 2009, a transition that will be dictated by when exactly O’Brien replaces Leno—assuming that plan goes ahead.

 There remains the possibility that NBC Universal could change its mind and keep the still front-running Leno at 11:35 p.m.
 Also, should NBC be sold, a new owner might shy away from dropping an established cash cow like Leno.

 If NBC keeps Leno at 11:35, it must pay O’Brien a penalty in the neighborhood of $45 million and know he will then jump to another network, most likely ABC or Fox, which want in on the late-night race.

 If NBC sticks with O’Brien, it will probably be Leno who ends up elsewhere.
 While Leno won’t talk publicly about the matter, he is expected to stay in the late-night game.
 NBC says it wants to keep him in the family, but insiders see little chance of his staying for anything other than the Tonight Show.

 Should Leno—or O’Brien—end up at ABC, it could help the entertainment division finally bump Nightline out of the 11:35 spot.
-If ABC lands whomever NBC casts off, Jimmy Kimmel might make more sense for Fox’s demographics as the network returns to late night.
+If ABC lands whomever NBC casts off, Jimmy Kimmel, who many consider a swiftly improving late-night asset, might make more sense for Fox’s demographics as the network returns to late night.